OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 ### Bidirectional Links

-The RFC8345 defines all links as unidirectional, it does not support bidirectional links.
-It was done intentionally to keep the model as simple as possible.
-The RFC suggests to model the bidirectional connections as pairs of unidirectional links.
+{{!RFC8345}} defines all links as unidirectional and does not directly support bidirectional links. {{Section 4.4.5 of !RFC8345}} states that it was done intentionally to keep the model as simple as possible, and then suggests to model the bidirectional connections as pairs of unidirectional links.

 Nevertheless, while simplifying the model itself, we are making data and APIs more complex for the cases where we